RaoulWolf/chemspiderapi/README.md

-Water Research (NIVA)](https://www.niva.no/en) at NIVA’s [Section for Ecotoxicology and Risk Assessment](https://www.niva.no/en/research/ecotoxicology_and_risk_assessment) and funded by [The Research Council of Norway (RCN)](https://www.forskningsradet.no/en/), project 268294: [Cumulative Hazard and Risk Assessment of Complex Mixtures and Multiple Stressors (MixRisk)](https://www.forskningsradet.no/prosjektbanken/#/project/NFR/268294/Sprak=en).
+Water Research (NIVA)](https://www.niva.no/en) at NIVA’s [Section for Ecotoxicology and Risk Assessment](https://www.niva.no/en/research/ecotoxicology_and_risk_assessment) and funded by [the Research Council of Norway (RCN)](https://www.forskningsradet.no/en/), project 268294: [Cumulative Hazard and Risk Assessment of Complex Mixtures and Multiple Stressors (MixRisk)](https://www.forskningsradet.no/prosjektbanken/#/project/NFR/268294/Sprak=en).